Covid-19 puts at least 1.5 million South African jobs at risk – Miyelani Mkhabela, IOL.

 2. Request a credit card rate reduction.

 - How does a credit card work?
 How does a credit card work?
-A credit card lets you spend money on credit – it’s like having a loan for the amount you spend using the card.
-It depends on how confident your card provider is that you’ll pay it back.
+A credit card lets you spend money on credit – it’s like having a loan for the amount you spend using it.
+It depends on how confident your card provider is that you’ll repay it.
 If you pay off the bill in full each month, you won’t pay interest on what you’ve borrowed.
 If you have a strong sense of discipline and pay off your card at the end of each month or, even better, prepay it at the beginning of the month, then a credit card could save you on transaction fees.
-Why should you never get a credit card?
-You don’t have enough income to pay off a credit card balance.
-If you only work seasonally, part-time, or not at all, you may not have enough money to pay a credit card balance.
-Getting a credit card without enough money to pay the bill can lead to debt troubles and damaged credit.
-What are the disadvantages of credit card?
-Blowing Your Budget — The biggest drawback of credit cards is that they encourage people to spend money that they don’t have.
-High-Interest Rates and Increased Debt — Credit card companies charge you an enormous amount of interest on each balance that you don’t pay off at the end of each month

 2. Sign up for automatic debt repayment plans.